 There is one thing that Ireland is famous for and that is whiskey.
 And there is no better place to learn about Irish whiskey and the distilleries that make it than the Irish Whiskey Museum on Grafton Street.
 Learn about famous brands and distilleries and the difference between the different blends of whiskey.
 Visitors can also taste a selection of Irish Whiskeys.
 Just make sure you aren’t driving afterwards!

 You can visit the Irish Whiskey Museum during a trip to Dublin and have lunch on a tour.
-Click here for latest prices and availability of this experience.
+Click here for the latest prices and availability of this experience.

 Unusual places to eat and drink in Dublin